Skip to content

 Bhagawat Gita

-My personal journey was a bit arduous both mentally and physically, but it’s just the beginning.
-Yet, I would highly recommend to anyone who would like to embark on a self exploration journey.
+My personal journey was challenging both mentally and physically, but it’s only the beginning.
+Yet, I highly recommend it to anyone who wishes to embark on a journey of self-exploration.